Former Assistant Professor

 She has lengthy experience as an elementary music teacher, a curriculum writer and program consultant and a high school choral teacher.

-Dr. Countryman is currently conducting two research projects within the UPEI-led AIRS (Advanced Interdisciplinary Research in Singing) program.
+Dr. Countryman has been conducting two research projects within the UPEI-led AIRS (Advanced Interdisciplinary Research in Singing) program.
 One is a case study of a children’s choir, examining both pedagogical and social aspects of choir participation.
 The second is a study of children’s informal musicking on school playgrounds.

 Other research interests include vocal improvisation as a tool for musical growth, global music practices, sharing power in teaching contexts, and music teacher professional development.
 Her publications relate to issues in music education, choral music education and the scholarship of teaching.